 1. The bacon is cooked in about the same amount of time as on the stove top, anywhere from 15 to 20 minutes, depending on thickness.

-3. It doesn’t make a splatter mess (although you still have to dispose of the bacon grease, I like to strain mine and keep it in a container in the fridge.
+3. It doesn’t make a splattered mess (although you still have to dispose of the bacon grease, I like to strain mine and keep it in a container in the fridge.
 I use it to season green beans; fried potatoes, or even fried eggs.
 (Now don’t go putting your nose up to using bacon grease for cooking, it’s been done for YEARS and helps flavor the food with bacon deliciousness, without having to break out actual bacon…that’s like FREE flavor!)

-4. Baking it is a great technique when you need to make bacon for a large group.
+4. Baking is a great technique when you need to make bacon for a large group.
 It all comes out right, and at the same time.